stax76/KeyLauncher/README.md

 Examples
 --------

-Some of my content in anonymized form:
+Some of my catalog in anonymized form:

 Amazon
 https://www.amazon.com